jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Trial-Service-Clause.md

 3.1 Your Rights and Obligations

 3.1.1 You agree to abide by the Service Terms and the relevant management regulations and procedures provided on the service display page.
 You understand that the above agreements and regulations may change from time to time.
-If any contents of the Service Terms is changed, JD Cloud shall prompt you the changes by making announcement on the appropriate page in advance at [www.jdcloud.com](https://www.jdcloud.com/).
-If you disagree with the changes in provisions of the Service Terms made by JD Cloud, you have the right to stop using the services of JD Cloud.
-In this case, JD Cloud shall settle the service fee (if any) with you, and you shall move out the business data.
-If you continue to use services of JD Cloud, you are deemed to have accepted the modifications made by JD Cloud to Service Terms.
+If any contents of the Service Terms is changed, JD Cloud & AI shall prompt you the changes by making announcement on the appropriate page in advance at [www.jdcloud.com](https://www.jdcloud.com/).
+If you disagree with the changes in provisions of the Service Terms made by JD Cloud & AI, you have the right to stop using the services of JD Cloud & AI.
+In this case, JD Cloud & AI shall settle the service fee (if any) with you, and you shall move out the business data.
+If you continue to use services of JD Cloud & AI, you are deemed to have accepted the modifications made by JD Cloud & AI to Service Terms.

-3.1.2 You shall pay the corresponding service fee according to the instructions of JD Cloud on the page and the provisions of the Service Terms.
+3.1.2 You shall pay the corresponding service fee according to the instructions of JD Cloud & AI on the page and the provisions of the Service Terms.

 3.1.3 You promise:

-3.1.3.1 If you use the services provided by JD Cloud to conduct operating activities that require the license or approval of the relevant national authorities, you shall obtain the relevant license or approval. including but not limited to the following:
+3.1.3.1 If you use the services provided by JD Cloud & AI to conduct operating activities that require the license or approval of the relevant national authorities, you shall obtain the relevant license or approval. including but not limited to the following:

 If your website uses the cloud database service to store data, you must ensure that your website is licensed or approved by the relevant national authorities;